ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

   call and additional logic is needed.

-All these reasons justify the existence of actions as structured entities to encapsulate the complexity of the operations that are performed over the telescope.
+All these reasons justify the existence of actions as structured entities to encapsulate the complexity of the operations that are performed on the telescope.
 The actions are represented through classes that embed both the *code to perform the operation* and *the termination/synchronization condition*.